icinganalysis/icinganalysis.github.io/content/wilder.md

 horizontal stabilizer configuration of typical current jet transport aircraft.
 This program a conducted in the NASA 6 foot by 9 foot icing tunnel at Cleveland, Ohio.
-Frm ice accretion data obtained in the test program, an emperical relationship was obtained which correlated ice accretion thickness and ice angles with theoretical impingement parameters.
+Frm ice accretion data obtained in the test program, an empirical relationship was obtained which correlated ice accretion thickness and ice angles with theoretical impingement parameters.
 Use of these relationships allows the direct determination of ice shapes adjusted for any given icing and flight condition as well as for size and sweep of the airfoil.